 Have you ever been bullied or been a bully yourself?
 Chances are, if you have siblings, you have experienced both sides of this at some point.
 However, what about when this transfers into school or elsewhere?
 I know I was quite an angry child and acted out frequently… often not thinking twice about hurting others.
-I look back now and I’m definitely not proud of having been frequently mean to others.
+Reflecting back now, I’m definitely not proud of having frequently been mean to others.
 I was a child on both ends of this spectrum… I was picked on at times for sure.
-I also was a bully many times over.
+Regrettably, I also was a bully many times over.

-*This post contains affiliate links, meaning that I will receive a small commission if you click on a link and make a purchase.
+*This post contains affiliate links, meaning that I will receive a small commission on purchases made at no extra cost to you.
 Thank you for your support!